-On May 4, 2022, our Board of Directors authorized and approved a new share repurchase program in an amount not to exceed \$150.0 million pursuant to which we may purchase outstanding Company common stock in open market or privately negotiated transactions over a period of eighteen (18) months through November 4, 2023, in accordance with Company and regulatory policies and trading plans established in accordance with Rules 10b5-1 and 10b-18 of the Securities Exchange Act of 1934.
+On May 3, 2023, our Board of Directors authorized and approved a new share repurchase program in an amount not to exceed \$180.0 million pursuant to which we may purchase outstanding Company common stock in open market or privately negotiated transactions over a period of eighteen (18) months through November 3, 2024, in accordance with Company and regulatory policies and trading plans established in accordance with Rules 10b5-1 and 10b-18 of the Securities Exchange Act of 1934.
 The actual number of shares to be purchased will depend upon market conditions and is subject to available liquidity, general market and economic conditions, alternative uses for capital and other factors.
 All shares purchased will be held in the Company's treasury for possible future use.
 There is no minimum number of shares that the Company is required to repurchase, and the program may be suspended or discontinued at any time without prior notice.
 This new repurchase program supersedes and replaces, in its entirety, the previous share repurchase program.

-There were approximately 5.0 million shares repurchased during the year ended December 31, 2022 at an average price of \$16.93 per share for an aggregate amount of \$84.3 million.
-The remaining availability under the May 2022 \$150.0 million share repurchase program was \$65.7 million as of December 31, 2022.
-There were no share repurchases during the years ended December 31, 2021 and 2020, respectively.
+There were approximately 7.5 million and 5.0 million shares repurchased at an average price of \$13.40 and \$16.93 per share for an aggregate amount of \$100.0 million and \$84.3 million during the years ended December 31, 2023 and 2022, respectively.
+The remaining availability under the May 3, 2023 \$180.0 million share repurchase program was \$80.0 million as of December 31, 2023.
+There were no share repurchases during the year ended December 31, 2021.